 According to the 2015 Small Business American Dream Gap Report, 26 percent of the businesses surveyed shared that they avoided hiring and expansion because of the inability to access adequate funds.
 As a result, they had to resort to stretching their personal finances (personal savings, personal credit cards, loans from family and friends, etc.).
 Others turned to alternative financing options to fund their expansion efforts.
 Unfortunately, while these options promise quick cash, but they also add costs add a heavy burden of debt.

 Invoice factoring, on the other hand, provides your business with the working capital it needs while allowing it to steer clear of debt.
 Essentially, the invoice factoring process involves your business leveraging its unpaid invoices to generate cash on hand and promote business growth.
 The advantage of this solution is that your business receives cash it has already earned and your business maintains flexibility, without adding a burden of debt.
 Thus, invoice factoring offers your business the funds it needs to grow and expand, while also protecting your business’ long-term financial health.

 The team of factoring experts at Security Business Capital specialize in helping companies secure the funds they need to operate smoothly, grow their business and take advantage of opportunities.
 Our invoice factoring services, for example, allows you to use unpaid invoices to secure the cash you need quickly.
 Invoice factoring is successfully used by many different industries, including manufacturing/distribution, business services, transportation, oilfield companies, among many others.

+Learn more about the smart ways to promote business growth when you're short on cash.
 To learn more about invoice factoring and other types of solutions from Security Business Capital, contact us for a free quote and/or consultation.